Only One Newspaper Covers Trial of 13 Journalists in Istanbul

 Mr. Acar said the imprisonment left him in a despondency and state of psychological trauma after the court overturned an earlier ruling for release 13 journalists.

 On March 31, Istanbul court first decided to release the journalists over the lack of any evidence to keep them in jail.
-As soon as the decision reported by the state-run Anadolu agency, media blitz by government supporters and journalists was launched.
+As soon as the decision reported by the state-run Anadolu agency, a media blitz by government supporters and journalists was launched.
 The prosecutor who sought their release and judges who ruled in favor of the release suddenly found themselves as targets of a sustained campaign by government trolls.
 Judges were suspended in April.

 When young Acar and his prison friends were preparing to leave and reunited with families outside Silivri prison on outskirts of Istanbul, the decision was reversed.
 They were in the waiting room, and their families were outside.
 Guards took them back to their cells.